Leymus racemosus

 Another major threat to the expansion of wheat is aluminum toxicity in soil, which represents 40% of the world's arable land.
 Though the exact mechanism of aluminum toxicity is unclear, scientists know that it inhibits root cell growth by blocking Ca2+ channels, ultimately disrupting transport and communication within the plant.
 Soil limiting is a practice used to deter Al toxicity by raising the pH of the soil.
 However, this can be costly and difficult to implement on a large scale.
 Thus, investigating the use of more tolerant plants is a noteworthy effort.
 L. racemosus genes helped prevent root growth reduction when incorporated into modern wheat cultivars.
 This indicates a higher tolerance of Al induced stress.

 Leymus racemosus genes have also been shown to have a positive impact on reducing nitrogen levels in an agricultural system through biological nitrification inhibition (BNI).
 This finding is significant because nitrogen loss threatens the success of plants and currently the only way to prevent this problem is through the use of artificial inhibitors.
 Studies have isolated genes that have high BNI properties from the L. racemosus plant that can be incorporated into modern cultivar as a novel strategy to mitigate the effects on nitrogen pollution on a wheat cultivation area.
 Overall, L. racemosus is tolerant to many of the biotic and abiotic stressors that limit modern wheat growth.
 Studying this evolutionary ancestor is key because it provides answers to expanding wheat production and sustaining the global food demand, especially given the future threats of climate change and limited arable land.

 Mammoth Wild Rye (Leymus racemosus) in Mongolia.

+Status in New Zealand

+In New Zealand, Leymus racemosus is classified as an environmental weed.
+According to the New Zealand Plant Conservation Network, it spreads via rhizomes and can form dense stands that displace native vegetation.